-Note: Using '-exclude' option with 'du' command, we can remove some particular pattern (extensions like .php,.txt,.png, etc) while calculating the disk usage for all the files and directories.
+Note: Using the '-exclude' option with the 'du' command, we can remove some particular pattern (extensions like .php,.txt,.png, etc) while calculating the disk usage for all the files and directories.
 The above examples have removed all the ".php" files while calculating the total size of the directory named "linuxteck".

 9. How to check the disk usage of the last modification time?